Unity-Technologies/multiplayer-community-contributions/Transports/com.community.netcode.transport.steamnetworkingsockets/README.md

-# SteamNetworking Transport for Unity NetCode for GameObjects
+# SteamNetworkingSockets Transport for Unity NetCode for GameObjects
-The SteamNetworking Transport leverages Valve's SteamNetworking APIs enabling secure and efficent networking in both peer to peer and client server architectures.
-The Steam networking APIs address via CSteamID, not IP/Port.
+The SteamNetworkingSockets Transport leverages Valve's SteamNetworkingSockets APIs enabling secure and efficent networking in both peer to peer and client server architectures.
+The Steam networking sockets APIs address via CSteamID, not IP/Port.
 These APIs handle routing via Valve's backend services and do not require NAT punch or additional routing solutions.

 ## Dependencies
 **[Steamworks.NET](https://github.com/rlabrecque/Steamworks.NET)** This transport relies on Steamworks.NET to communicate with the **[Steamworks API](https://partner.steamgames.com/doc/sdk)**.